-Due to his recent self-inflicted injury during his excellent match against IWGP Heavyweight Champion Kazuchika Okada, Katsuyori Shibata was hospitalized by a subdural hematoma afterwards.
+Due to his recent self-inflicted injury during his excellent match against IWGP Heavyweight Champion Kazuchika Okada, Katsuyori Shibata was hospitalized by a subdural hematoma.
 The image of blood streaming down his forehead after headbutting Okada will always pop up whenever his name is mentioned from now on.
 While it’s indeed a testament to how serious he is as a performer, Katsuyori Shibata’s career now hangs in the balance as of this writing.

 On one hand, fans lament the sidelining of Shibata and his shining star, with his potential to become this year’s MVP in New Japan.
-On the other hand, it once gain puts into focus both the theatric brilliance and the actual harm of headbutts in pro wrestling.
+On the other hand, it once again puts into focus both the theatric brilliance and the actual harm of headbutts in pro wrestling.

 The Headbutt Heard Around the World